 From this analysis, we have learned many interesting things about Swiss Stocks and retirement in Switzerland.

-First of all, by themselves, Swiss Stocks would not have been enough to sustain a portfolio for a long time.
+First of all, Swiss Stocks alone would not have been enough to sustain a portfolio for a long time.
 Their returns have been too low historically to support withdrawals.
 However, in the last 50 years or so, they have been doing better.
 This fact does not prove they will do any better in the long term.
-But this still shows that they are going in the right direction for now.
+But this still shows that they are going in the right direction.

 Another thing we can learn is that the USD/CHF exchange rate in the last 100 years has been quite hectic.
-With changes in the gold standard, the Bretton Woods System, and the abandonment of the gold standard came a lot of sharp drops and rises in the exchange rate.
+With changes in the gold standard, the Bretton Woods System, and the abandonment of the gold standard came many sharp drops and rises in the exchange rate.

 This hectic exchange rate would diminish our chances of success in retiring early in Switzerland.
 Since the Swiss Stocks are not returning enough, we need some U.S. Stocks (or World stocks) to balance that.
 But then, we are exposed to currency risk.